tedzards509/mathlib/README.md

-A (for now) header-only math lib
+A (for now) header-only math lib for 64-bit(x86_64, aarch64, risc-v NOT TESTED)

+It is not designed to be light weight or easy to develop.
+It should be fast.
+It is header-only making it easy to integrate into different projects, build processes and platforms.

-please don't contribute for now
+please don't contribute for now, at least for bindings until the design is thought through

 A vector can represent